confluentinc/operator-earlyaccess/hybrid/multi-region-clusters/networking-GKE-README.md

 ## Open ports to allow communication across regions

-Create a firewall rule like you did in the CockroachDB docs, but for ZooKeeper and Kafka traffic.
-If you’re lazy, just do it for all TCP traffic instead of figuring out specific ports:
+Create a firewall rule to allow TCP traffic between the regions, to facilitate communication to Kafka and Zookeeper across regions:

 ```
 gcloud compute firewall-rules create allow-cp-internal \